The Top Amputation Lawyers

 According to national statistics, one out of every 200 Americans — 1.7 million people overall — has suffered some limb loss, with 50,000 new amputation cases reported across the U.S. annually.

-If limb loss occurred due to medical malpractice, such as a doctor’s failure to exercise reasonable care, there might be grounds for an amputation lawsuit in Philadelphia.
-Litigation may also be possible in other circumstances, such as workplace injuries from a defective machine or in auto accidents where another person was at fault.
+If limb loss occurred due to medical malpractice, such as a doctor’s failure to exercise reasonable care, there might be grounds for an amputation lawsuit in Philadelphia and across Pennsylvania.
+Litigation may also be possible in other circumstances, such as a traumatic injury from a defective machine or in a car accident where another person was at fault.